 As we age, keeping a healthy diet becomes even more important for our overall health and well-being.

 We understand it can be a challenge to prepare nutritious and tasty meals every day.
 That’s why having a meal plan is so important.
-With a meal plan in place, you can prepare and look forward to your meals ahead of time, without the hassle of wondering what to eat for breakfast, lunch, and dinner.
+With a meal plan tailored for the elderly, you can prepare and look forward to your meals ahead of time, without the hassle of wondering what to eat for breakfast, lunch, and dinner.

 In this article, we’ve put together a week-long meal plan for seniors that is both quick and easy to follow.
 It’s also filled with the foods you need to fuel your body and help you live your best (and healthiest) life.